-Caleb Laieski: A Teen Champion of LGBT Youth Rights
+Caleb Laieski: A Teen Activist for LGBT Youth Rights

 Nearly 9 out of 10 LGBT (lesbian, gay, bisexual and transgender) students experienced harassment in the past year because of their sexual orientation.* Caleb Laieski is one such student, but he is also one of the 50% who actually reported the bullying.
 At only 16 years old, he succeeded in getting his school and district to update its anti-discrimination policy and include protection for LGBT students in the student handbook.